Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 <img src="/assets/img/UART_root_shell.png">

-After connecting the pins as instructed we can see an interactive root shell, we can use this to explore the firmware and dump it to our machine to get information more easily.
+After connecting the pins as instructed by the Shikra documentation we can see an interactive root shell, we can use this to explore the firmware and dump it to our machine to get information more easily.
-The commands available are often really limited (as seen in the picture above), uploading a more versatile version of Busybox will lift the limitations and give us the tools to actually analyse the system.
+The commands available are often really limited (as seen in the picture above), uploading a more versatile version of Busybox will lift the limitations and give us the tools to actually analyse and dump the system.
-In my specific case I used `wget` on the device and a local *Python* webserver on my machine to download my Busybox on the device (it's important to note that a reboot will delete the file).
+In my specific case I used `wget` on the device and a local *Python* webserver on my machine to download my Busybox on the device (it's important to note that a reboot will delete the file), and then used `dd` to download all of the firmware data.

 Dumping from a live system also has the added benefit of being more precise in how the it's setup at runtime and gives us access to temporary files and logs useful during the analysis.

 ## Firmware recon